Skip to content

 Shipping & Return Policy

 Most orders arrive within 3-7 business days, depending on distance.
 In the Greater Burlington, Vermont area, our in-house Myti team handles deliveries.
-For all other areas, we work with trusted carriers to ensure fast delivery.
+For all other locations, we partner with trusted carriers to ensure fast and reliable shipping.

-We accept returns based on each store's policy, with a guaranteed minimum return window of 25 days from the purchase date.
-Returns are free, and we will coordinate the process once you initiate a return.
+Returns are accepted based on each store’s policy, with a guaranteed minimum return window of 25 days from the purchase date (excluding sale items).
+Local returns are free, and we’ll coordinate the process once you initiate a return.

-For details on specific store policies or to start a return, please contact our Customer Support team via the chat button in the bottom right corner of this page or email us at wecare@myti.com.
+For details on specific store policies or to start a return, contact our Customer Support team via the chat button in the bottom right corner or email us at wecare@myti.com.

-Still have questions about shipping and returns?
-Check out our policy.
+Still have questions?
+Check out our shipping and returns policy.

 • Phoenix Books